 You must make an appointment for a "preliminary " Library format review approximately 30 days before the final submission deadline for turning your work into the Graduate Studies Office.
 (We recommend scheduling this appointment during the time period when your committee is reviewing your paper.)
 Be sure to do this before you give the signature page to your department/committee for their signatures.
 (Please note: Your project or thesis must be submitted for preliminary review at least two weeks before the binding deadline.
 If you can't make this deadline, there is no guarantee that you can graduate in that respective quarter).

-Following your defense, you must schedule the "final" Library format review appointment.
+After receiving the approval and signatures of all members of your committee, you must schedule the "final" Library format review appointment.
 The Library reviewer will verify that you have made any necessary format revisions/corrections following your preliminary review appointment and will sign off on the binding instructions form.

 Please note, however, that the library reviewer will not sign off on your binding instructions form until you have all signatures on your signature page and you have sucessfully followed the format rules and sequence of parts.